LGro/coagulate/README.md

 We call a peer that does not belong to the real contact network an "obfuscation peer".

-A "server" is considered to be an always or at least mostly on peer but bears no special functionality.
+A "server" is considered to be an always or at least mostly on peer which accepts all messages (rate limited) and does not try to decrypt any of them itself.

 #### Generate Sharing URI for Contact